matteo14c/HaploCoV/README.md

 <hr>

-### If you are reading this, you have made your way through the readne!
+### If you are reading this, you have made your way through the readme!
 ### Congratulations and regards!
 The HaploCoV "development team"